RAF Hornchurch

-Royal Air Force Hornchurch or RAF Hornchurch is a former Royal Air Force sector station in the parish of Hornchurch, Essex (now the London Borough of Havering in Greater London), located to the southeast of Romford.
+Royal Air Force Hornchurch, or more simply RAF Hornchurch, is a former Royal Air Force sector station in the parish of Hornchurch, Essex (now the London Borough of Havering in Greater London), located to the southeast of Romford.
 The airfield was known as Sutton's Farm during the First World War, when it occupied 90 acre of the farm of the same name.
 It was used for the protection of London, being 14 mi east north-east of Charing Cross.

 Although the airfield closed shortly after the end of the war, the land was requisitioned in 1923 because of the expansion of the Royal Air Force and it re-opened as a much larger fighter station in 1928.
-The airfield was ideally to cover both London and the Thames corridor from German air attacks.
+The airfield was ideal to cover both London and the Thames corridor from German air attacks.
 It was a key air force installation between both wars and into the jet age, closing in 1962.